damato-design/blog/src/posts/tokens-as-intents.md

 }
 ```

 **Start with generic categories**.
 A component is not necessarily an intent.
-You can consider a tab to be a part of an interactive category.
+You can consider a tab to be a part of an actionable category.
 Perhaps dive a step deeper into a navigational category.
 However, I would not recommend making a "tab" category.

-- `action-background-color`: Generic, describes all interactive backgrounds.
+- `action-background-color`: Generic, describes all interactive element backgrounds.
-- `navigation-background-color`: More specific, describes all interactive backgrounds which are meant for navigation.
+- `navigation-background-color`: More specific, describes all interactive element backgrounds which are meant for navigation.
 - `tab-background-color`: Very specific, only describes the tab background color.

 Here are some categories that have worked well in the past: